tsdev/spinw/docs/pages/spinw/spinw.energy.md

 crystallographic unit cell) and the n vector (normal to the spin rotation plane).
-The moment directions in further extended unit cells are calculated by rotating the spins of the extended unit cell in the origin by k*R degree around the n vector, where R is the translation vector of the origin of the farther extended unit cell.
+The moment directions in further extended unit cells are calculated by rotating the spins of the extended unit cell in the origin by k*R ° around the n vector, where R is the translation vector of the origin of the farther extended unit cell.
 If the extended unit cell is equivalent to the crystallographic unit cell, this is equivalent to the standard definition of the k vector.